vwaniel/Find-LoopedADGroups/README.md

 ```

 ## Usage
-You need to have the ActiveDirectory Powershell module installed/loaded (available in RSAT Tools).
+You need to have the ActiveDirectory PowerShell module installed/loaded (available in RSAT Tools).
 Once that is available, run the function:
 ```console
 Find-LoopedADGroups
 ```